artist & dj (sasoraye)

 As a black woman I also feel a deep connection to this as I have heard once before "the next ruling energy of the planet is black woman".
 Blackness has always felt divinely feminine to me and the truth of this sits in the magnetic nature of black people, the fact we refer to Africa as the "mother land" and these are to name a few examples.
 The symbol of Aquarius is a man pouring water out of a pitcher, I would argue it is more fitting to imagine Yemaya rising from the ocean, cleansing the world and revealing a new one.

-I created a poem, a video projection and two paintings that were unfortunately stolen.
+Pieces include a poem, a video projection and two paintings.

 uk qtibipoc emergency relief